-Sarah loves 1:1 Sarah wets The teacher or Sarah gets 1:1 The function adult interaction, herself assistant takes time with an of Sarah's but at school Sarah out of adult.
-She learns behaviour is Sarah must share the classroom that when she that it gets her the teacher or to help her wants attention assistant's time clean up and from an adult at ATTENTION with the rest of the change into dry school that she class.
-Sarah is clothes wets herself then sitting unattended. she gets attention
+Sarah loves 1:1 Sarah wets The teacher Sarah gets 1:1 The function

+adult interaction, herself or assistant time with an of Sarah's

+but at school takes Sarah adult.
+She behaviour is

+Sarah must out of the learns that that it gets

+share the classroom to when she her

+teacher or help her wants attention

+assistant's time clean up and from an adult ATTENTION

+with the rest of change into at school that

+the class.
+Sarah dry clothes she wets

+is sitting herself then she

+unattended. gets attention